Support ResourcesPhabricator User Documentation (Introduction)

 This document describes available support resources.

-The upstream provides active, free support for a narrow range of problems (primarily, security issues and reproducible bugs).
+The upstream provides free support for a narrow range of problems (primarily, security issues and reproducible bugs) and paid support for virtually anything.

 The upstream does not provide free support for general problems with installing or configuring Phabricator.
 You may be able to get some help with these kinds of issues from the community.